brucemcpherson/ChordSnip/README.md

 for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)

-Now update manually with details of this project - this skeleton file is committed only when there is no README.md in the repo.
+The Chord Snip Add-on documentation is here. http://ramblings.mcpher.com/Home/excelquirks/addons/chordsnip

+You can pretty much do what you will with this source code (see http://ramblings.mcpher.com/Home/excelquirks/codeuse for more info) - but this Sheets Add-on already exists, so don't just create another the same.